kevinlim512/MyNextBreak/README.md

 - Working-days preference (Mon–Sun): stored locally on your device to power countdowns and planning.
 - Cached holiday datasets: stored locally to enable offline use and faster startup.
 - Retention: data persists on your device until you delete the app or refresh the holiday cache via Settings → “Refresh Holiday Data”.
-- Backup/sync: iOS may include app data in encrypted device backups if enabled.
-No data is transmitted to our servers.

 ### Tracking and Third Parties
 - No advertising, analytics, or other third‑party SDKs are integrated.